sandialabs/pyapprox/docs/source/benchmarks.rst

 The various attributes of the benchmark can be accessed easily.
 For example above we evaluated the Hessian at the point :math:`z=(0,0,0)^T`.

 The following tabulates the benchmarks provided in :mod:`pyapprox.benchmarks.benchmarks`.
-Each benchmark can be instantiated with using `setup_benchmark(name,**kwargs)` Follow the links to find details on the options avaiable for each benchmark which are specified via `kwargs`.
+Each benchmark can be instantiated with using `setup_benchmark(name,**kwargs)` Follow the links to find details on the options available for each benchmark which are specified via `kwargs`.

 Sensitivity Analysis
 --------------------